pinheadmz/swap-test/README.md

 $ node test/net-test.js --lib=<bcoin|bcash> --mode=<swap|refund>
 ```

-This test will connect to your running node (full, pruned or SPV), create a HTLC redeem script
+This test will connect to your running node (full, pruned or SPV), create an HTLC redeem script
 and a watch-only wallet, then provide the user with a P2SH address:

 ```